 The Group operates within a single industry and within a single geographical area.
 All review of operating results and decisions about resources to be allocated are done at a corporate level.
 Accordingly no segment reporting is presented in these consolidated financial statements.

-(z) Comparative figures:
+(z) Adoption of new accounting standards: